AED 45.00

 We'll use the built-in "Blink" example sketch, which makes an LED connected to Pin 13 of the Arduino board blink:

-• In the provided code, the setup() function is responsible for initializing the Pin 13 as an output pin using the pinMode() function.
-The loop() function is where the main logic of the program resides and is executed repeatedly.
+function is where the main logic of the program resides and is executed repeatedly. - Inside the

 Technical Details: